 - Via the server UI

-In the Administration > Security > LDAP > Server tab, check Enable Direct Authentication to LDAP Server.
+In the Administration > Security > LDAP > Server tab, select Enable Direct Authentication to LDAP Server.

 - Via the LDAP configuration file

-Specify the following property in the LDAPProperties.xml configuration file located in
+Specify the following property in the configuration file LDAPProperties.xml in

-If the value is true, Logi JReport Server security system will then use the LDAP providers.
+If the value is true, Logi Report Server security system will then use the LDAP providers.
 The default value of this property is false.